Sheheke

-Sheheke, Sheheke-shote (Mandan: Shehék Shót), translated as White Coyote, and also known as Coyote or Big White (c.
+Sheheke or Sheheke-shote (Shehéke Shóote), translated as White Coyote and also known as Coyote or Big White (c.
 1766–1812), was a Mandan chief.

 His name is also sometimes spelled Shahaka.

 Sheheke was at the time of the arrival of Meriwether Lewis and William Clark among the Mandan in late 1804 the main civil chief at Mitutanka.

 Sheheke traveled with Lewis and Clark to meet United States President Thomas Jefferson.
 On October 20, 1804, two Mandan leaders, each considering himself the principal chief of Matutonka, came to visit the captains.
 Having missed the previous day's meeting, they asked the Americans to repeat their speeches.
-"They were gratified," Clark reported, "and we put the medal on the neck of the Big White to whom we had Sent Clothes yesterday & a flag."
+"They were gratified," Clark reported, "and we put the medal on the neck of the Big White to whom we had Sent Clothes yesterday and a flag."
 The captains meant well, but they only worsened an enmity between the Mandan leaders.

 Upon the explorers' return in late August 1806, Sheheke reaffirmed his friendship, and promised that his people would "Shake off all intimacy with the Sioux and unite themselves in a strong alliance and attend to what we had told them.”
 Amid good feelings all around, they smoked, and took a walk together.
 "The Mandan Chief," Clark observed, "was Saluted by Several Chiefs and brave men on his way with me to the river."

-The captains, still eager to fulfill Jefferson's wish to show Indian leaders the advantages of American culture and civilization, invited Sheheke to return to the East with them, but their gesture only ignited old rivalries, and they had to rely on the able diplomacy of the trader and interpreter René Jusseaume to untangle the situation.
+The captains, still eager to fulfill Jefferson's wish to show Native American leaders the advantages of American culture and civilization, invited Sheheke to return to the East with them, but their gesture only ignited old rivalries, and they had to rely on the able diplomacy of the trader and interpreter René Jusseaume to untangle the situation.
 Sheheke finally agreed to go if he could take his wife and son, and if Jusseaume could take his family along, too.

-Lewis and Clark returned from their expedition, bringing with them the Mandan Indian Chief Shehaka from the Upper Missouri to visit the "Great Father" at Washington City.
+Lewis and Clark returned from their expedition, bringing with them the Mandan Chief Shehaka from the Upper Missouri to visit the "Great Father" at Washington City.